Open enrollment season is always full of confusing jargon and fine print like this.

 Let's take a closer look at both HMO and PPO plans, including their advantages and disadvantages, to help you decide which best meets your needs.

-Health Maintenance Organization (HMO) plans have been around a long time.
+Health Maintenance Organization (HMO) plans have been around for a long time.
 In 1910, the Western Clinic in Tacoma, Washington, offered lumber mill owners and their employees a selection of medical services from its group of providers for a premium of $0.50 per member per month.

 The premise for today's HMOs is the same.
 An employee or individual termed a "member" is presented with a network of healthcare providers to obtain their services for a monthly premium.
 Providers receive a portion of that premium if they are selected by the member to be their "Primary Care Provider," meaning they'll be the first doctor the member will see for their medical needs.

 HMOs are based on a network of hospitals, doctors, and other health care providers that agree to provide care to members for a set fee.
 This is what makes HMO plans less expensive than PPOs.